MattW-R/purple-zinc-mimosa/PLAN.md

 ## Notes

 - My understanding is that tests are not included in the task itself but only a subject of discussion, so I have not created any here.
 - Tested endpoints locally using Postman during development.
+Exported results for demonstration with newman CLI.
 - Tested db content locally using MongoDB Compass during development.